 It would have been a cinch on two bikes—it’s really true that you never forget how to ride—but the tandem contraption was another story altogether.

 When they saw our faces, staffers quickly offered to supply other wheels, but we chose not to shrink from the challenge.
 Since I’m the more experienced cyclist, we decided I’d take the front seat.
 A quick practice spin around a parking lot had us in more gales of laughter, but we managed to remain upright most of the time.
 Full of confidence, we set off to get fitted for life jackets and kayak paddles.

 One of the many lovely things about doing a guided trip with an outfitter like Grand River Rafting was that we didn’t have to do things like hoist the kayaks on top of our car, wrestle bikes into a vehicle rack or even pack a lunch.
-A bevvy of keen young things took care of the heavy lifting, and in this case Five Oaks Retreat provided a packed lunch.
-All we had to do was show up and have fun.
+A bevvy of keen young things took care of the heavy lifting, and all we had to do was show up and have fun.
 Which we did.

 A great part of the fun was soaking up local facts from our guide, Cliff McArdle.
 Self-taught in all things historical and botanical, he was a wealth of knowledge about the plants along the trail—all of which, it seemed, could be made into medicinal teas.
 One of the first and handiest plants he pointed out was burdock, which is good for easing the itch of bug bites.
 “It beats any store-bought stuff, and it grows everywhere,” he explained.

 We found out that fuzzy sumac berries are full of vitamin C and that plantain leaves make handy bandages, and learned to identify yarrow and poison ivy.
 For someone like me, who can barely distinguish a maple from a magnolia, it was fascinating stuff.